iosphere/ISHPermissionKit/README.md

 You can set a `completionBlock` or `delegate` (both optional) that will be notified once the `ISHPermissionsViewController` has iterated through all categories.
-If you do not set a delegate the view controller will simply be dismissed once finished and if set the completion block will be called.
+If you do not set a delegate the view controller will simply be dismissed once finished, and if set, the completion block will be called.
 If you do set a delegate, the delegate is responsible for dismissing the view controller.